rrcruz83/Apeperia/README.md

-# Apeperia
+# projeto-apeperia
-Curso Alura: Layouts Responsivos: trabalhando com layouts mobile
+Arquivos do projeto para a Apeperia